everythingville/everythingville.github.io/planning.md

 - Put HTML building pages in their own folder while still being able to access folders/files outside
 - Dark mode, enable manually or detect system
 - Rearrange buildings into more map-like random-like layout
+- Add shadow to buildings when hovering over them
 - Improve map background
 - Hand-drawn digital illustrations
 - Style/arrange elements/features of building pages to look more like actual interior of building